JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/class_props/index.md

 ## Pass In a Prop

-As we did in the [Sharing Component Props Using Type Information](../props/), we'll do our work first in the test.
-We'll write a failing test, then fix our "wrapper" component, then fix the actual implementation.
-Also, we'll presume that the component has a default label.
+As we did in the [Sharing Component Props Using Type Information](../props/), we'll use a consistent process:

+- Work first in the test by writing a *failing* test

+- Then fix the `Counter` presentation component

+- Then fix the wrapper component that uses the `Counter`

 Thus, let's add a test for the case of passing in a label: